Farmer Teddy is the Gardener at the John C. Campbell Folk School.

 Although we have suspended classes and events until further notice, Folk School staff are working at home and individually on campus to ensure we’ll be ready to welcome you back as soon as it is safe and appropriate to do so.
 Maintenance staff are working on routine maintenance of studios, houses, and grounds.
 Farmer Teddy is tending the vegetable and dye gardens.
 Registration staff are accepting registrations for 2020 classes.
 Programming staff and resident artists are planning hundreds of classes for 2021, while Marketing staff are creating the next Folk School catalog, mailing in mid-July.

-Written by Farmer Teddy
+About Farmer Teddy